Playlist: 21 of the Best Ever Songs About Gambling

 Hear me out, I know this is a Motörhead song.
 We all know that and we all know the original, so overused that it even once appeared in an episode of British soap opera Emmerdale.
 Great song, but played out.
 So instead check out the best cover version of this classic gambling tune – Hayseed Dixie’s bluegrass-style effort.

 They don’t make rock music like this anymore, which is a damn shame.
-There’s an argument to be made for Molly Hatchet being the most underrated rock bands of the 1980s, and Beatin' the Odds is Exhibit A. It’s one of southern rock’s finest ever riffs and the lyrics aren’t bad either, with a temptress named Victory coaxing a gambler into "a game designed for fools".
+There’s an argument to be made for Molly Hatchet being the most underrated rock band of the 1980s, and Beatin' the Odds is Exhibit A. It’s one of southern rock’s finest ever riffs and the lyrics aren’t bad either, with a temptress named Victory coaxing a gambler into "a game designed for fools".

 This one is more about horse racing than it is about betting, but with the two topics so intertwined I figured I might get away with it on this list.
 Any gambler who’s been to the races can resonate with betting on ‘the sporting wheel of fortune’ and ‘without scruple’ – i.e with a clean conscience.
 Fine lyrics you’ll likely have heard in your nearest Irish bar.